Welcome to today's edition of the Rush 24-7 podcast.

 New problem just created.

-Now postponing finals has become no grades this semester for African American students at Oberlin College, because it's just too stressful out there right now.
+Now, Postponing finals has become no grades this semester for African American students at Oberlin College because it's just too stressful out there right now.

 Reminds me of the caller we had yesterday.

-Remember this guy called he was uh he was watching a Philadelphia Eagles game with his friend and their sons?
+He was watching a Philadelphia Eagles game with his friend and their sons.

-And they were ripping the Eagles or Ripple The Eagles were playing horribly, and the two fathers were just really ripping the Eagles at play calling the play, the performance, and their sons said, come on, Dad, tone it down.
+The Eagles were playing horribly, and his two fathers were just really ripping the Eagles at play calling, the play, the performance.

 We don't have to be this judgmental.